malletjames99/MyWebsite/content/post/MLB--2021--Batter--Pitches--Per--AB.md

 ***Top 50 long and short AB batters chosen from 225 qualified batters (Min 300 PA)***

 Just because the long AB batters win the OPS battle doesn't mean that being aggressive on the first pitch of an AB is a bad major league batter tactic.
+Even the long AB batters swing at the first pitch of an at-bat from time to time.
 I think it is something that should be evaluated on a case-by-case basis and of course according to the pitcher matchup.
 Short AB batters found their way to more base hits but the long AB batters provided more value with a combination of power and patience.

 ---------------------------------------------------------------------------------------------------------------------------------------------